 - Special Benefit, if you're a nominated visa holder

-The length of time you have to wait before we pay you will depend on how much you earned and how long you were working.
+If it applies, you’ll have to wait before we pay you.
+The time you need to wait depends on how much you earned and how long you were working.

-You'll need to download and complete the Seasonal, Contract, and Intermittent Work Details form before you make a claim for a payment.
-This applies if you or your partner have done any seasonal, contract or intermittent work within the past 6 months.
+Download and complete the Seasonal, Contract, and Intermittent Work Details form before you make a claim for a payment.
+This applies if you or your partner have done seasonal, contract or intermittent work within the past 6 months.

-If you do any work, you must report your earnings while you're getting a payment from us.
+Remember, if you do any work, you must report your income while you're getting a payment from us.

 You may be exempt for the seasonal work preclusion period if:

 - you have permanent employment expected to last more than 12 months

 - you have any work, other than seasonal work, where they paid you leave entitlements

 - you're in a rehabilitation program